gianpac/GPAlertView/README.md

 Reverse engineered `UIAlertView`
 Useful when control is needed over the alertview.
-Supports iOS 4.3 for the new `UIAlertViewStyle` introduce in iOS 5.0
+Supports iOS 4.3 for the new `UIAlertViewStyle` introduced in iOS 5.0

 Uses CoreGraphics to do all the drawing needed.